Internal Communication in International Companies: Succeeding

 Questions received, interpretation errors, understanding quiz results, manager feedback.Participation layer

-Attendance rates at collective formats, local contributions, cross interactions.Impact layer
+Attendance rates at collective formats, local contribution, cross interactions.Impact layer

 Adoption of a device, quality of feedback, evolution of the perceived climate on a given topic.